 Understanding ChatGPT prompt engineering through plug-ins manifests

-Published a year ago by sai @ pretzelbox
+Published 2 years ago by sai @ pretzelbox

 ChatGPT plug-ins are an amazing way to learn more about prompt engineering.
 Specifically, each plugin exposes a field called description_for_model.